earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/2018-02-05-spatial-data-landing-page.md

-## Plot 2 - Roads in Siskiyou, Modoc, Del Norte County in California

-## Plot 2 - Roads in Del Norte, Modoc & Siskiyou Counties
+## Plot 2 - Roads in Del Norte, Modoc & Siskiyou Counties in California